thopatevijay/CastUI/README.md

 **Anchor IDL → UI Generator**

-> A CLI-first tool that reads an Anchor IDL and scaffolds an editable Next.js + TypeScript frontend with wallet integration, forms for instructions, and basic account viewers.
+_A CLI-first tool that reads an Anchor IDL and scaffolds an editable Next.js + TypeScript frontend with wallet integration, instruction forms, PDA helpers and account viewers._

 ---